How do the rich and famous protect their homes?

 - Published

-With the jailing on Friday of six men for their parts in a burglary at the home of ex-footballer Ashley Cole, in which he and his partner were bound with cable ties, how are wealthy homeowners fighting back to defend their homes?
+With the jailing on Friday of one man for burglary at the home of ex-footballer Ashley Cole - in which he and his partner were bound with cable ties - how are wealthy homeowners fighting back to defend their homes?

 "We're in high demand that's for sure," says John Moore, who heads up Westminster Security, a private security firm protecting homes in affluent areas like Holland Park.